al-caveman/cavemancms/content_raw/Godlyprisonersdilemma/article.md

 link: prisonersdilemma
 url : https://en.wikipedia.org/wiki/Prisoner's_dilemma
-text: prisoner's dilemma

 # the godly prisoner's dilemma is better imo

-You have probably heard of the [prisonersdilemma].
+You have probably heard of the [prisonersdilemma:prisoner's dilemma].
 I call it the _Godless_ prisoner's dilemma for the obvious reason: it lacks God.  this should be fair enough.

 A quick reminder of the _Godless_ dilemma: it says something like, 2 dudes in a prison with these options: if one snitches, but the other doesn't, the snitcher